1989 Paraguayan coup d'état: Aftermath

-President Andrés Rodríguez began his rule by reversing Stroessner's repressive measures, removing his loyalists from the military, and abolishing the death penalty.
-He also abolished the legislature, removed the sweeping ban on political parties, and organized elections to take place in May 1989.
-Rodríguez was elected to the presidency in the 1989 elections and served in that capacity until 1993, the first Paraguayan leader in decades to leave at the end of his first term.
+At the time, Paraguay did not have a vice president.
+In accordance with the constitution, Rodríguez was elected as provisional president by Congress and the Council of State.
+Rodríguez began his rule by reversing Stroessner's repressive measures, removing his loyalists from the military, and abolishing the death penalty.
+He also dissolved the legislature, removed the sweeping ban on political parties, and organized elections to take place in May 1989.
+In an effort to clean up the country's image, some of Stroessner's closest collaborators were tried for corruption, notably the "Cuatrinomio de Oro" group.
+Rodríguez was elected for the remainder of Stroessner's term in the 1989 elections, the closest thing to a free election the country had seen in its history.
+He served in that capacity until 1993, the first Paraguayan leader in decades to leave at the end of his first term.
 He died of cancer in 1997.